tlevine/occupar/readme.md

 People who are trying to suppress activism should focus on people with more life stresses or should try to make the lives of potential and current activists more stressful.

+## The research team
+The research team was initially composed of twelve individuals, including four CUNY undergraduate students, seven CUNY graduate students, and one alumnus.
+Most individuals on the research team had previous experience as student activists addressing issues at CUNY schools.
+The group met consistently from February, 2012 to May, 2012 in order to develop a survey designed to find the supports and barriers to student activism on CUNY campuses.
+During this time, one undergraduate student and one graduate student dropped out of the study.
+The research team had ten members when the survey was finalized.